-- 1. To do four A levels is to take on a greater work load than the A level courses are designed for.
+1. To do four A levels is to take on a greater work load than the A level courses are designed for.
 The reason why the A level specifications were reformed is because the government was of the view that the previous versions were not sufficiently rigorous.
 The current linear A levels are more challenging, contain more examined material than was previously the case and all these exams are at the end of the second year.
 Managing the additional workload of four A levels is a sizeable burden from the beginning of Lower Sixth, where students will find the step up to A level requirements challenging enough.
-By Upper Sixth, a likely scenario for a student doing four A levels is that they find themselves with a UCAS offer for three high grades but very reduced time to achieve these because eight extra periods of lessons per week takes away much of the timetabled study that their peers doing three subjects have available, and they have an additional 33% more homework (to be completed in far less time). - 2.
-Statistically, pupils who have taken four A levels have achieved a lower grade average than equivilent ability pupils taking three A levels. - 3.
+By Upper Sixth, a likely scenario for a student doing four A levels is that they find themselves with a UCAS offer for three high grades but very reduced time to achieve these because eight extra periods of lessons per week takes away much of the timetabled study that their peers doing three subjects have available, and they have an additional 33% more homework (to be completed in far less time).

+- 2. On average, pupils who have taken four A levels have achieved a lower grade average than equivilent ability pupils taking three A levels. - 3.
 For successful university applications, students need the three best grades that they can achieve.
-Facing an offer of for example A\AA it would be unwise to continue with 4 A levels and risk getting AAAB and losing the place, rather than excelling in 3.

-4. Universities offer places on their degree courses on the basis of three A levels not four.
-However, if you offer four, there is a danger that some of the most academic institutions, e.g. Cambridge, will then set four high grades as an offer.
+Facing an offer of for example A\AA - it would be unwise to continue with 4 A levels and risk getting AAAB and losing the place, rather than excelling in 3. - 4.
+University offers for those with 4 A levels can be more challenging.
+If you are taking 4 A levels, some of the most academic institutions, e.g. Cambridge, will set four high grades as an offer.
 A student in this situation has therefore made achieving their goal much more difficult.

 If a student is an exceptional mathematician and wants to choose Mathematics and Further Mathematics, only taking three A levels, where two of the choices are Mathematics, is rather a narrow range at A level.
 In that case it is better to choose Mathematics, Further Mathematics and two other A levels.
 Students contemplating this should seek advice before making a final decision.
-In recognition of the additional demand we require those willing to take a four A level combination to have achieved an average grade of 8.0 at GCSE in addition to meeting individual subject criteria.
+In recognition of the additional demand we require those wishing to take a four A level combination to have achieved an average grade of 8.0 at GCSE in addition to meeting subject criteria.